MP Estate Planning UK

 What is the purpose of the IHT402 form, and when should it be used?

-The IHT402 form is used to claim the transferable nil rate band, providing details about the deceased’s estate and the unused nil rate band.
-It should be submitted within 24 months of the end of the month in which the deceased died.
+Form IHT402 is the HMRC supplementary schedule used specifically to claim the transferable nil rate band.
+It accompanies the main IHT400 inheritance tax return and provides details about the first spouse’s death, their estate, and the percentage of NRB that went unused.
+It must be submitted within two years of the end of the month in which the surviving spouse or civil partner died.

 What information is required to complete the IHT402 form?